 The Bosch 300 series dishwashers feature an adjustable middle rack system, which Bosch calls RackMatic.

 This system is designed with practicality in mind, as it offers the ability to quickly adjust to three different heights and nine different rack positions.

 This feature comes in handy when you need to make space for taller items, such as stemware on the middle rack, while also needing room for more oversized items like pots and pans below.

-Unfortunately, Bosch 100 series dishwashers lack this adjustable middle rack feature, so you’re limited in loading flexibility, especially when trying to fit larger or awkwardly-shaped dishes and glassware.
+However, the standard Bosch 100 series dishwashers without the Plus or Premium names still lack this adjustable middle rack feature.
+So, on those basic 100 models, you’re limited in loading flexibility, especially when trying to fit larger or awkwardly shaped dishes and glassware.

 Bosch 300 series dishwashers are equipped with FlexSpace Tines on the lower rack.
 Tines are the prongs on the dishwasher rack where you place your dishes.